Aboriginal and Torres Strait Islander readers are advised that this webpage contains references to sensitive information.

 The University of Melbourne is committed to working with communities of origin to reconcile the wrongs of the past to strengthen and heal for a better future.
 Many people in our community will find the following information confronting, especially Aboriginal and Torres Strait Islander people.

-If invited, the University of Melbourne’s repatriation team can help communities of origin access information about their cultural material including Ancestorial remains and secret or sacred material held by the Victorian Aboriginal Heritage Council and the University of Melbourne.
+If invited, the University of Melbourne’s repatriation team can help communities of origin access information about their cultural material including Ancestral remains and secret or sacred material held by the Victorian Aboriginal Heritage Council (VAHC) and the University of Melbourne.

-Our repatriation team is currently working with clan groups to assist with the repatriation of Ancestral remains and secret sacred material.
+Our repatriation team is currently working with Elders and Cultural Authorities to assist with the repatriation of Ancestors and secret or sacred material.

 Victorian Aboriginal Heritage Council

-For more information call or visit the Aboriginal Heritage Council website:
+For more information call 03 99227002 or visit the Victorian Aboriginal Heritage Council website.

 Truth Telling and Justice at the University of Melbourne